Why Manchester, Dorset and Our Mountain Towns

-Vermont is home to many small, charming communities and each town has distinctive qualities.
 If you are not familiar with our corner of Vermont, here are the towns we serve and a little about each of them.
-If you would like to learn more about our Southern Vermont towns, feel free to contact us.
+If you would like to learn even more about Manchester, Dorset, Stratton and the surrounding communities of the Northshire and our Mountain towns, feel free to contact us.

 Elevation: 962 feet Population (2009): 2,111 Median age: 45.1 years Median household income (2009): $63,236 Median house (2009): $379,867 Read more stats at City Data.